Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole: non-commutative geometry inspired black hole

 the lapse function (\ref{metric1}) can also described as

 By virtue of

 where $\mathcal{M}$ is the Kummer confluent hypergeometric function.
 Therefore, lapse function (\ref{metric1}) can be written as

+We summarize these equivalent forms in Table. \ref{lapse}.
+It can be seen that the lapse function of the non-commutative geometry inspired black hole has no singularity, that is, $\lim\limits_{r \rightarrow 0} f(r)_{NC}=1$, where the Eq. (\ref{metric4}) is more intuitive.

-It can be seen that there is no singularity in this new lapse function.
-When using this lapse function (\ref{metric1}) to calculate the QNMs of a non-commutative black hole, there will be a problem that the numerical results are sensitive to the model parameters (peak potential $V_{\max }$ corresponds to $\widetilde{r}$ and the outer event horizon ${r}_2$), that is, the numerical results will fluctuate dramatically when different the model parameters are given.
-Writing lapse function in the form of Kummer confluent hypergeometric function can directly solve this problem and make the QNMs more reliable.
-In Table. \ref{lapse}, we summarize several equivalent forms of the lapse function of non-commutative geometry inspired black hole.
+When using lapse function (\ref{metric1}) to calculate the QNMs of a non-commutative black hole, there will be a problem that the numerical results are sensitive to the model parameters (peak potential $V_{\max }$ corresponds to $\widetilde{r}$ and the outer event horizon ${r}_2$), that is, the numerical results will fluctuate dramatically when different the model parameters are given \cite{Yan:2020hga}.
+Choosing the expression form of Kummer confluent hypergeometric function can solve the problem that QNMs is affected by model parameters in practical calculation, and more accurate numerical results can be obtained, especially when the $\theta$ is small.
+In addition, the numerical results calculated by AIM and WKB method with Kummer confluent hypergeometric function are in good agreement, which shows that choosing lapse function (\ref{metric4}) has a great advantage in practical calculation.
+As shown in Fig. 2.

 In addition, the condition for the existence of the event horizon of this non-commutative geometry inspired black hole: the range of non-commutative parameters is $0<\theta\lesssim0.275811$ \cite{Nicolini:2005vd, Yan:2020hga}, when $M=1$ is selected.